opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 Or let's see what event messages include "\*UBI\*" somewhere between the wildcards.
 ![UBI]({{site.url}}{{site.baseurl}}/images/ubi/ubi.png "UBI")

 You now have a basic dashboard that lets you look at the data.
-In the next katas we'll focus on some typical ecommerce driven scenarios.
+In the next kata we'll focus on some typical ecommerce driven scenarios.